openlattice/openlattice-help-site-old/_guides/integrations-3.md

 * TOC
 {:toc}

-## 1. Balancing security & performance
+## 1. Balancing security & performance: Launchpad
-The desire to maximize security and maintain control over one's data should not prevent one from taking full advantage of OpenLattice's ability to perform fast and accurate data integrations for you.
-* Writing and running integrations on your own server (integration tutorials 1 and 2) eliminates the need for any data transfers, but may impact your computer system's performance and memory depending on your processing power, especially for large files or real-time, recurring integrations.
-* Running integrations on OpenLattice servers can be faster by orders of magnitude.

-## 2. Launchpad
-Data transfers are obviously integral to using the OpenLattice platform, and we take very seriously the need to provide the highest level of security and transparency.
+Data transfers are integral to using the OpenLattice platform, and we take very seriously the need to provide the highest level of security and transparency.
 For these reasons we have developed a secure and completely open access solution.

 Our [Launchpad](https://github.com/openlattice/launchpad) application eliminates the need for and insecurity of email file transfers by allowing you to transfer whole tables or subsets of tables, from your computer or SQL server directly to an OpenLattice server for later integration.
 Some advantages of this workflow include:
 * Speeding up integrations by transferring the computing power needed away from client-side computer servers over to OpenLattice servers.